neurodata/brainlit/docs/install_faq.rst

 Do **NOT** push any official AWS credentials to any repository.
 These posts are a good reference to get a sense of what pushing AWS credentials implies:

-1. *I Published My AWS Secret Key to GitHub* by Danny Guo `here <https://www.dannyguo.com/blog/i-published-my-aws-secret-key-to-github/>`_
+1. *I Published My AWS Secret Key to GitHub* by Danny Guo `blog post here <https://www.dannyguo.com/blog/i-published-my-aws-secret-key-to-github/>`_
 2. *Exposing your AWS access keys on Github can be extremely costly.
-A personal experience.* by Guru `here <https://medium.com/@nagguru/exposing-your-aws-access-keys-on-github-can-be-extremely-costly-a-personal-experience-960be7aad039>`_
+A personal experience.* by Guru `link here <https://medium.com/@nagguru/exposing-your-aws-access-keys-on-github-can-be-extremely-costly-a-personal-experience-960be7aad039>`_
 3. *Dev put AWS keys on Github.
 Then BAD THINGS happened* by Darren Pauli `here <https://www.theregister.com/2015/01/06/dev_blunder_shows_github_crawling_with_keyslurping_bots/>`_